The most technically advanced PDF preflight and

 All customers with an active (non-expired) Maintenance Warranty Agreement will automatically receive PitStop 2017.

-Customers Not Under Maintenance: Act Now!
+Customers Not Under Maintenance:

 In your email nclude the version number of PitStop Pro currently being used and the Product Key.
 Or call us toll-free at 800-234-4460 for assistance.